ericvprice/rubric/README.md

 * parallel rule and item processing (for asynchronous engines)
 * rule dependency resolution
 * three independent stages of rules (preprocessing, processing, and postprocessing)
-* conveient dependency injection options and a fluent builder interface
+* convenient dependency injection options and a fluent builder interface
 * short-circuiting exceptions to halt the processing of an item or the entire engine
 * user-injected exception handling